zhoock/smolyanoe-chuchelko/README.md

 Hi all!

-Here is the official website of the Resin Effigy group, published on https://smolyanoechuchelko.ru.
+Here is the official website of the Smolyanoe chuchelko group, published on https://smolyanoechuchelko.ru.